Doing it with Doris

 by Kate Turkington

 While Kate herself has travelled widely and vividly recounts some of these journeys, she also tells the stories of several of her companions and friends.
+A particularly fascinating section is devoted to Rita’s letters about her life on the “great bird-shaped [island] that is Papua New Guinea”.

 Here Rita comes across members of various tribes and differing customs.
 In some areas, Kate recounts: “faces and bodies were marked with tribal tattoos in elaborate patterns; in other areas, scars and weals were woven into significant designs all over the body.
 Noses were decorated with flat discs of bone, or pierced with large, horizontal bones, and ears were stretched and elongated.”